Neural-Systems-at-UIO/nutil/docs/testing.rst

 15. Display region IDS - No known bugs but not validated thoroughly.
 16. Unique ID format - (_sXXX / user) - no known bugs.

 In some instances, a bug may only occur with certain combinations of settings (for example, with white objects and with the mask feature swithed ON).
-Be aware that it is not possible to test every combination, and so in rare instances bugs may remain despite being marked up as "validated" above.
+Be aware that it is not possible to test every combination, and so in rare instances bugs may remain despite being marked as "validated" above.